TGYK/rpiWX/README.md

     1 0 * * * /home/pi/weather/predict/schedule_all.sh

-Modify the receive_and_process_satellite.sh script to add your gain values, ppm error, etc Modify the schedule_satellite.sh script to add your desired elevation
+Modify the receive_and_process_satellite.sh script to add your gain values, ppm error, etc

+Modify the schedule_satellite.sh script to add your desired elevation and directory if needed

+Modify the schedule_all script to add your directory if needed

 Optionally, you can kick things off with: